Kidist-Abraham/add_webs_exercise/README.md

 Grafana dashboard [id 1482](https://grafana.com/grafana/dashboards/14282) is used for a cAdvisor dashboard.

 Email will be send on high memory usage of containers.
 A custom `grafana.ini` file is used for adding smtp server configuration for gmail.

+Deployed Prometheus can be accesed at http://addwebs.3.137.215.113.nip.io:9090 Deployed Grafana can be accessed at http://addwebs.3.137.215.113.nip.io:3000

 ### Navigating through the server